Go on the fishing trip of your lifetime.

 Giant Trevally on Fly

 Targeting giant trevallies on the fly is not for the faint-hearted, they are fierce, big, aggressive, and incredibly powerful.
-They are also quite often completely underestimated by new anglers but are respected by new and seasoned fishermen alike.
+They are also quite often completely underestimated by new anglers but are respected by new and seasoned anglers alike.
 You need more than the best giant trevally flies, the best fly rod, and ideal conditions to catch giant trevally – they have earned their name as ‘the gangsta’s of the flats’ for a good reason!

 Key facts about the giant trevally